Vladan Đorđević: Prime minister

 In 1894 he retired from his position and went to live in Paris.
 No sooner had he arrived when he was called back to Belgrade and made an envoy to Constantinople.

 Vladan Đorđević's years as prime minister (1897–1900) were defined by authoritarianism.
-His regime has been described as one of "order and labour", Red i Rad(Discipline and Labor).
+His regime has been described as one of "order and labour", Red i Rad (Discipline and Labor).

 During his stay in Belgrade, he proclaimed martial law, and carried out his measures of reform with unrelenting sternness, banishing from the town anyone who attempted resistance or stood in his way.
 When all the reforms were made, he was removed from his post as Mayor of Belgrade. Đorđević fell afoul with the authorities afterwards.
 He was accused in 1906 of giving out government secrets in his book Kraj jedne dinastije: prolozi za istoriju Srbije (The End of a Dynasty: Contributions to the History of Serbia, 3 vols., Belgrade, 1905, 1906), and convicted to six months in prison.
-He served his sentence in the Belgrade city gaol.
+He served his sentence in the Belgrade city jail.

 Legacy

 Đorđević kept up his interest in literary and historical matters by an extensive correspondence, and his home at Belgrade was the centre of a distinguished literary circle.
 With friends and colleagues he helped found a new journal, Otadžbina, in which some of his earlier writings, mainly practical hygiene and economic subjects, were published.

 Đorđević was made major in the Serbian Army and after a short period, he gave up his commission.
 In the 1880s, he became a member of the council, in which capacity he distinguished himself by his ability in financial affairs, and his zeal in social reform.

-He published an extensive account of the Serbo-Bulgarian War in the two-volume "Istorija Srpsko-Bugarskog rata 1885" in 1908.
+He published an extensive account of the Serbo-Bulgarian War in the two-volume Istorija Srpsko-Bugarskog rata 1885 in 1908.

 Đorđević was awarded Order of Saint Sava, Order of the Cross of Takovo and is included in The 100 most prominent Serbs.

 An exhibit at the Gallery of the Serbian Academy of Sciences and Arts titled "A portrait of a tireless creator" was opened in November 2020.
 During the exhibit, Đorđević's autobiography Memories (2500 pages) was presented to the public for the first time.